Bernard-LTW/unit-1/CodingTasks/Task3.md

 # Task 3
-Prompt:Write a program to sort alphabetically three names entered by the user.
+Prompt : Write a program to sort alphabetically three names entered by the user.

 ## Code Structure
 ```.py